Table of Contents:

 It is expected that some systems will require non-Apertis guests to be run alongside Apertis on a hypervisor.
 These non-Apertis guests may also lack support for TEEs or there may be a desire for all the guest environments to be able to access a shared TEE environment.
 For these instances we would suggest the development of a “TEE proxy”.
 The TEE proxy would be a daemon, which provides proxied access to TEE functionality.

-The other virtualized environments would utilize standard mechanisms, such as a virtual network link provided by the hypervisor to communicate with the TEE proxy.
+The other virtualized environments would utilize a standard mechanism to communicate with the TEE proxy.
 In order for such a topology to be viable care would need to be taken to ensure that communications with the TEE proxy could be authenticated and secured.
+We recommend that a TCP based network connection be used to communicate with the TEE proxy.
+This would allow standard security measures that are widely implemented and understood (such as SSL) to be used for communications.
+This could be implemented over a virtual network link provided by the hypervisor.
 Additionally it would be necessary for the guest environment hosting the TEE proxy to be trusted as it will have access to the communications between the other VMs and the TEE.

 Such a TEE proxy could also be used in other instances, such as when access to TEE functionality is required by processes running on a separate core, such as a coprocessor, which will not have any access to the TEE environment.